APIARY CONSULTING PRIVACY NOTICE

 For the purposes of providing client services, we will retain personal data belonging to clients in physical and electronic form for a maximum period of 5 years or as agreed in correspondence.
 Thereafter, it will be destroyed/deleted save for some basic information, which will usually include our client's name and address and a brief description of the matter we were contacted about.
+We will not, of course, destroy any items which belong to a client and which we have been asked to return or deposit in safe custody.
 We will in any event retain information for regulatory and professional reasons, including the need for us to be able to: Respond to any questions, complaints or claims; Check for any conflict of interest or confidentiality issues which might arise; Demonstrate that we treated people fairly; Keep records required by the law or our regulators.

 If you would like us to send you marketing information, we will keep your contact details on our marketing list until you tell us that you no longer wish to receive this.